 Creating and understanding users and groups for finer and more secure management.
 Adding system administrator and application users.

 Exploring the question on where to look for and put our files on Linux.
-Understanding Filesystem Hierarchy Standard.
+Understanding the Filesystem Hierarchy Standard.

 Detail look on Linux file and directory permissions.